Who can claim isolation benefit

 +44 (0) 1534 444444 for further advice or if you're concerned about income during your isolation period.

-Isolation Benefit is paid at the standard rate of (up to) £32.14 per day for the duration of your isolation period where the isolation period is longer than a day.
+Isolation benefit is paid at the standard rate of up to £33.21 per day for the duration of your isolation period where the isolation period is longer than a day.

 Your isolation period must be claimed in strict accordance with your Public Health instruction to isolate.

-Isolation Benefit cannot be paid for more than 24 days.
+Isolation benefit cannot be paid for more than 10 days.

 If you're not normally employed or self-employed prior to isolating, you may not qualify or receive the full rate of benefit if you have not paid full Social Security contributions in the relevant quarter.
 We'll work out how much benefit you'll get by looking at your Social Security contributions.